 Students: Lintao Ye, Nathaniel Woodford, Aritra Mitra

 L. Ye, S. Roy and S. Sundaram, "On the Complexity and Approximability of Optimal Sensor Selection for Kalman Filtering."
-Proceedings of the American Control Conference, 2018.
+Proceedings of the American Control Conference, 2018 (to appear).

 A. Mitra and S. Sundaram, "Distributed Functional Observers for LTI Systems."
 Proceedings of the IEEE Conference on Decision and Control, Melbourne, Australia, 2017.

 H. Zhang, R. Ayoub and S. Sundaram, "Sensor Selection for Kalman Filtering of Linear Dynamical Systems: Complexity, Limitations and Greedy Algorithms."
 Automatica, vol. 78, pp. 202 - 210, April 2017.